kkellyw/ca-unemployment-clustering/README.md

 external research and California databases, to see how accurate the clustering really was.

-Results
+### Results:

-The clusters grouped themselves into pretty explainable groups: Cluster 0 had lower unemployment rates, all under 10%, which I attributed to urban counties.
-Cluster 1 had much higher unemployment rates, ranging from the high teens to 22%, which I attributed to rural counties.
+The clusters grouped themselves into pretty explainable groups: **Cluster 0** had lower unemployment rates, all under 10%, which I attributed to urban counties. **Cluster 1** had much higher unemployment rates, ranging from the high teens to 22%, which I attributed to rural counties.
 The visualization (bar plot, Cluster 0 in purple and Cluster 1 in gold) confirmed this.
 Lower unemployment rates clustered together, and higher